 I have to say I was very impressed by how well our trainees coped with a topic that is rather difficult to cover as it might feel uncomfortable to discuss (or even shocking for some).

 So what is chemsex?

 Chemsex also called “party and play” (“P and P” or “PnP”) in the USA, is the name given to the increasingly popular practice of using recreational drugs in a sexual context.
 Often referring to group sex that can last for hours or days, chemsex has led to many being trapped in a vicious circle of sex, addiction and dependence.
+Activities might involved role play where costumes and PlugLust tail plugs might come in very handy.
+These events usually are very wild and a lot of weird things are expected to happen.
 It must be noted that the words chemsex and recreational drug use/abuse are not interchangeable as they mean two completely different things.

 Before we continue, I feel there are two myths that need to be dismissed.

 - Chemsex is exclusively linked to the LGBT community.

 In terms of relative percentage, there is probably no doubt that this is a concern that mostly involves the lesbian, gay, bisexual and transgender community.
 It must be said however that there is no evidence whatsoever to suggest that the heterosexual community does not engage in this type of activity.
 It is just probably less researched and published primarily due to poor reporting.